Online registrations are open for junior and senior players wanting to play football for Cambridge FC this year.

 Please ensure you have the correct name and date of birth as this information becomes part of New Zealand Football’s official record of the player and will remain so as they progress through junior, youth and senior football.

-Senior players need to be registered and have fully paid their subscriptions at least a week prior to their first competition games to ensure eligibility to play in opening rounds of competitions.
+Senior players need to be registered and have fully paid their subscriptions no later than a week before their first competition games to ensure eligibility to play in opening rounds of competitions.

 How juniors will be placed into appropriate teams